FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-03-05-switchMap-concatMap-mergemap-exhaustmap-explained.md

 ![mergemap operator](https://cdn.offering.solutions/img/articles/2021-03-07/mergemap.gif)

 In the animation you can see that both values `first` and `second` get emitted and they come back almost at the same time. `mergeMap` emits them as they come in, both need two seconds to be processed and come back then.
-Nobody waits for the first one to complete (like `concatMap`) and nothing gets ignored (like `switchMap`).
+The operator `mergeMap` does not wait for the first one to complete (like `concatMap`) and nothing gets ignored (like `switchMap`).

 ## ExhaustMap